-Full adoption of GDPR is a game-changing moment for an Ad Tech industry.
+The full adoption of GDPR is a game-changing moment for the Ad-Tech industry.

-In the long run, GDPR will turn Ad Tech use of DMP on its head.
+In the long run, GDPR will turn Ad Tech’s use of DMP on its head.
 The thing is — GDPR compliance is not a joke.

 Technically, that means you need to ask yourself the following questions: